Rubiksel/aksel-poke-dex-explorer/README.md

 A Pokémon browser application built with Angular that allows users to explore the world of Pokémon using the PokéAPI.

+To see the live version, go there: https://rubiksel.github.io/aksel-poke-dex-explorer/

 ## Project Overview

 This Angular application serves as a training project for interns to learn and apply core Angular concepts.
 The PokéDex Explorer will allow users to: